dynamsoft-docs/barcode-reader-docs-server/programming-old/cplusplus/release-notes/cpp-8.md

 ### Improved

 - Improved both the localization and decoding algorithms for Postal Codes.
-- LocalizationMode `LM_STATISTICS_POSTAL_CODE` will not be added automatically when enabling Postal Code in your runtime settings.
-Instead, users must manually add it to the LocalizationMode array if it is required.
+- Localization mode `LM_STATISTICS_POSTAL_CODE` will not be added automatically when barcode format postal code is enabled.
+You can still add `LM_STATISTICS_POSTAL_CODE` manually to get better performance on localizing the postal codes.

 ### Fixed